winnibear12/assignment2.github.io/README.md

 ## What is a static website

 - It is a decoupled website which means every page is individual html files.
+- According to the Andrew Etter's [book]((https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)), Etter mentioned that static websites are no server-side application dependencies, no databases, and nothing to install, also it it migrating entire site is easier.

 ## Why do we use static website?

-In Etter's [book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS),  Etter mentioned 4 reasons why he loves static website:
+In Andrew Etter's [book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS),  Etter mentioned 4 reasons why he loves static website:
  1. Speed
  2. Simplicity
  3. Portability